-(V) #W hether the conduct arose from the applicant's disability or disabilities and, if so, whether the likelihood of harm arising from similar conduct could be sufficiently mitigated or eliminated by a reasonable accommodation for the applicant's disability or disabilities;
+(VI) wWhether the conduct arose from a the applicant's disability or disabilities, including but not limited to a past drug addiction or mental impairment, contributed to the offense or conduct, and, if so, whether the likelihood of harm arising from similar conduct could be sufficiently mitigated or eliminated by a reasonable accommodation for the applicant's disability or disabilities, or whether the disability has been mitigated or eliminated by treatment or otherwise;

-(VI) ŧThe likelihood that similar conduct will recur;
+(VII) The likelihood that similar conduct will recur;

-(VII) #Whether the individual the applicant is bonded under a federal, state, or local bonding program;
+(VII) wWhether the individual the applicant is bonded under a federal, state, or local bonding program;

-(VIII) The fact that the applicant is seeking employment; and/or
+(1441X) The fact that the applicant is seeking employment; and/or

-(IX) sSuccessful completion, or compliance with the terms and conditions, of probation or parole.;
+(IX) Successful completion, or compliance with the terms and conditions, of probation or parole.

-Any such evidence of rehabilitation or mitigating circumstances is optional and may only be voluntarily provided by the applicant.
+Any such evidence of rehabilitation or mitigating circumstances is optional and may only be voluntarily provided by the applicant or by another party at the applicant's request.

-(ii) Documentary evidence may include, but is not limited to:
+(ii) Documentary evidence may include, but is not limited to ::